grams in a cup

 How many grams in a cup of Oat Flour?

-1 cup of Oat Flour weighs 92 grams.
-This is the standard measurement used in most American recipes.
+1 cup of Oat Flour weighs 92 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-How many cups is 92 grams of Oat Flour?
+How many grams is ¼ cup of Oat Flour?

 Related ingredients